wangziqi2013/wangziqi2013.github.io/_posts/2019-08-25-a-novel-register-renaing-technique-for-ooo-processors.markdown

 stage of the pipeline, a hardware predictor is invoked to predict whether the instruction will only have one consumers; If positive, the predictor also try to predict the number of sharers of the same register.
-Note that by saying "sharers" on the same physical register R, we mean (1) these instructions all produce a value, which is mapped to R, and (2) they all read physical register R as source operands, and (3) they are all the last consumer of physical register R.
+Note that by saying "sharers" on the same physical register R, we mean (1) these instructions all produce a value, which is mapped to R, and (2) they all read physical register R as source operands, and (3) they are all the last consumer of physical register R. The number of sharers are used as an optimization that we will discuss below.
+If the instruction is predicted to have only one consumer and that a new physical register must be allocated, then the physical register for this instruction will be allocated from a special checkpointed part of the register file.
+Assuming that the prediction for instruction i is correct, when the instruction j that reads from i